lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 implemented by including the seed xi randomly generated at line 1 of Algorithm 1 `ML-DSA.KeyGen` in the returned output.

+When encoding an ML-DSA private key in a OneAsymmetricKey object, any of these three formats may be used, though the seed format is RECOMMENDED for storage efficiency.

-# Private Key Consistency Testing
+## Private Key Consistency Testing

 When receiving a private key that contains both the seed and the expandedKey, the recipient SHOULD perform a seed consistency check to